eflautt/ga-data-science/lessons/lesson-12/readme.md

 #### Comparison to previous models
 Decision trees have an advantage over logistic regression by being _non-linear_.
 A _linear_ model is one in which a change in an input variable has a constant change on the output variable.

 An example of this difference is the relationship between years of education and salary.
 We know that as education increases, salary should as well.
 A linear model would say this effect is constant.
-As your years of education goes from 10 to 15 or 15 to 20, the increase in salary should be the same.
-A _non-linear_ allows us to change the effect depending on the input.
-We can say  that if the increase in salary due to a change in education of 10 years to 15 years is 20k, but from 15 years to 20k it might only be 5k or even negative.
+As your years of education goes from 10 to 15 years or 15 to 20 years, the corresponding increase in salary would be about the same.
+A _non-linear_ model allows us to change the effect depending on the input.
+For instance, with a non-linear model you could show how the relationship of education to salary changes dramatically from 0-15 years, but neglibly from years 15-20.

 Additionally, trees automatically contain interactions of features.
 Since each question is dependent on the last, the features are naturally interacting.